-Pacific Grove is a decidedly white-collar city, with fully 93.24% of the workforce employed in white-collar jobs, well above the national average.
+Pacific Grove is a decidedly white-collar city, with fully 88.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pacific Grove is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Pacific Grove who work in office and administrative support (15.55%), management occupations (14.15%), and teaching (11.95%).
+There are especially a lot of people living in Pacific Grove who work in teaching (13.86%), management occupations (13.12%), and office and administrative support (12.85%).

 Also of interest is that Pacific Grove has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Pacific Grove telecommute to their jobs.
-Overall, about 8.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.35% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Pacific Grove is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Pacific Grove in 2010 was $46,690, which is wealthy relative to California and the nation.
-This equates to an annual income of $186,760 for a family of four.
-However, Pacific Grove contains both very wealthy and poor people as well.
+The per capita income in Pacific Grove in 2018 was $51,274, which is wealthy relative to California and the nation.
+This equates to an annual income of $205,096 for a family of four.

-Pacific Grove is a somewhat ethnically-diverse city.
+Pacific Grove is a very ethnically-diverse city.
 The people who call Pacific Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pacific Grove residents report their race to be White, followed by Asian.
-Pacific Grove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.43% of the city’s residents.
-Important ancestries of people in Pacific Grove include Irish, English, Italian, and European.
+Important ancestries of people in Pacific Grove include German, English, Irish, Italian, and European.

 The most common language spoken in Pacific Grove is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.